 We represent injured or disabled workers on a contingency fee basis.
 This means that we don’t get paid unless you win.
 We’re very confident in our ability to get you the benefits you deserve.

-If you have a Longshore and Harbor Workers’ Compensation Act claim, contact the attorneys of Montagna Klein Camden at 877-622-8100 for a free consultation to discuss your case.
+If you have a Longshore and Harbor Workers’ Compensation Act claim, contact the admiralty law attorneys of Montagna Klein Camden at 877-622-8100 for a free consultation to discuss your case.
 Time limits apply to filing a claim.
 Make sure you maintain your rights as an injured longshoreman, linesman, or shipyard worker — Call Now.